ShubhamPandey28/FileServer/README.md

-# This is just for practice nothing important.
+# File Server.

-A nodejs server for uploading files to mongodb with encrypted names.
+A nodejs server for uploading files to mongodb with encrypted names using gridfs stream.

 ### Running instructions